dilshadansari12/lado/lado_native/README.md

-// connect mobile with cable and make sure -> developer option is on

-npx react-native run-android

-how to run wihtout usd
+how to run wihtout usb

 FRIST TIME NEED TO BE CONNECT AND RUN BY USING USB